The Golden House of Samarkand: Turkey

 Part of a mural in Brussels dedicated to Corto Maltese.
 This section reproduces a panel sequence from The Golden House of Samarkand (originally printed in black and white) in which Corto manages to moor his boat off the Turkish coast, near Tarsus.

 Two days later, Cassandra's brother Narcissus takes Corto across the Levantine Sea (the easternmost part of the Mediterranean) aboard his sailboat.
 After being blown off course by a meltem, they manage to berth on the Turkish coast, near Tarsus.
 On shore, they come upon a couple of European actors at the mercy of some Kurdish deserters.
 Once they get free of them, Corto interacts with the artists.
 The man, who is British and disguised as John Bull, will die quickly of a syncope brought on by the distressing events.
 The woman, dressed as Marianne, immediately falls for Corto.
 But suddenly, the Kurds come back and threaten them.
 In the end, Corto gets away with promising their leader Reshid a part of the treasure he is looking for and arranges to meet him in the city of Van.

 At this era, the country has suffered the consequences of the World War I: the Ottoman Empire, which is almost dead, was dismembered by the 1920 Treaty of Sèvres.
 The region where Corto is located, although part of Turkish territory, is under the domination of French troops.
 This explains why he met French soldiers there.
 Also, Mustafa Kemal Atatürk notably relied on helping the Kurds in his political ambitions.
 In return, he promised them an independent state.
 But, after the creation of Turkey, he denied them.
 The State of Kurdistan does not appear in the Treaty of Lausanne of 1923, negotiated by it with European powers to replace that of Sèvres.

-Hodjapasha Culture Center is a beautifully restored Ottoman hamam (Turkish bath) in Istanbul's Sirkeci district now used for performances of the Mevlevi (whirling dervish) sema.
+Hodjapasha Culture Center is a beautifully restored Ottoman hamam (Turkish bathhouse) in Istanbul's Sirkeci district now used for performances of the Mevlevi (whirling dervish) sema.

 Corto, therefore, arrives in Adana in January 1922.
 There he is introduced to the Mevlevi Order school, whose members are performing a dance: they are the famous 'whirling dervishes'.
 Later, Maltese discusses with their Imam, who hosts him.
 He explains that he wants to free his friend, the Russian sailor Rasputin, from the "Golden House of Samarkand".
 It's a horrible prison, which is located somewhere in Central Asia.
 It is watched by fierce guards who relentlessly torture and kill their prisoners.
 The vultures and braziers then remove the remains of the victims.
 This place is so called because it is only possible to escape through the golden dreams caused by the swirls of hashish.
 But during this time, Armenian nationalists spy on them: confusing Corto with Chevket, they attack the place to avenge the Armenian genocide, caused by the Turks.
 The Imam is dead, but the sailor survives.